On-screen marking of scanned paper scripts

 If all responses displayed contain a correct answer, markers will be able to submit ‘correct marks for all’.
 Where there are incorrect responses, markers can flag these before submitting.

 The dashboard can also handle long item marking and multiple marks for relevant items.

 Once markers have completed a screen (i.e. indicated every response displayed to be correct or incorrect), they will be able to click a button to submit marks.
 If a marker attempts to submit without marking each candidate, an explanatory warning is displayed.

 After ‘marks’ have been submitted for a screen, the process is repeated until all marking is finished.
 When a marker has finished their allocated marking, and there are no more responses to mark, a message is displayed.

 Throughout, marking quality assurance rules are automatically enforced across a session, with doublemarking, error rates, marker probation periods, escalations and hierarchical marker monitoring built into the workflow.
 This enables you to identify training requirements and adhere to marking policies by only releasing accurate marks.

-To arrange a demonstration of our computer-aided assessment solutions, please contact us.
+To arrange a demonstration of our on-screen marking software for scanned paper scripts, please contact us.